caitlink11/Connect-4/README.md

 # Connect 4
- A two-player Connect 4 game created in Java
+ A two-player Connect 4 game created in Java using Java Swing

  ## Table of contents
 * [General info](#general-info)